thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 optimization, eight simple clear-sky radiation models were tested (namely, Daneshyar--Paltridge--Proctor, Kasten--Czeplak, Haurwitz, Berger--Duffie, Adnot--Bourges--Campana--Gicquel, Robledo--Soler,
-Kasten, and Ineichen--Perez), with a wide range of factors.
+Kasten, and Ineichen--Perez) with a wide range of factors.
 These models are described in more detail by Reno, Hansen, and Stein (2012) and are evaluated by Reno and Hansen (2016).
 We found that Haurwitz's model, adjusted with the factor $a = 0.965$, yields one of the lowest root mean